adamacosta/bvt/README.md

 # bvt

+THIS MODULE CONTAINS NO ASSIGNMENT DELIVERABLES!

 This module comprises test suites designed to mimic the autograders for Georgia Tech OMSCS programming assignments.
 Each subdirectory contains the BVT for a particular course.
 Currently, this is only CS 6210 Advanced Operating Systems.

+Contributions are encouraged, but please only contribute test code and harness improvements.
+This module must never contain solutions to homework assignments.

 Each BVT is a shell script that first builds the project and test code, then drops into a test directory and uses pytest to run the actual tests.
 From any course